“When in darkness… the only thing you can be expected to be is yourself.”

 “Many people come to figures of esteem, such as your father, offering their services for money and influence, but those people are not to be trusted.
 No matter what shoddy work they do they’re confident that they’ll be compensated.
 They have no loyalty, no reason to put effort into your success because they advance themselves either way.
 I come to you at what you might call the bottom floor, because I want to support your growth.
 You can think of this as an investment in your success.”

 Celia: Ah, there it is.
 The catch.
 Yes, he’ll offer services now, and he fully expects something from her in the future.
-She’s heard her dad behind closed doors having this kind of conversation, and the fact that he never thought to school her in them prevents her from being coy now.
+She’s heard her dad behind closed doors having this kind of conversation.
+The fact that he never thought to school her in them prevents her from being coy now.

 “Information now for future usefulness because you think I’ll be someone,” she muses.
 “Because even if I’m not, I know people, or will marry someone, and that’s beneficial.
 I’m on my way up and you’re…” She looks around the basement, brows raised, then back to him.